Tatra Mountains: Etymology

 The first written record of the name is from 999, when the Bohemian Duke Boleslaus II, on his deathbed, recalled when the Duchy of Bohemia extended to the Tritri montes.
 Another mention is in the 1086 document from Henry IV, wherein he referred to the Diocese of Prague with Tritri mountains.
 Still another is in 1125, where the Kosmas chronicles (Chronica Boemorum) mention the name Tatri.

+In 1790 Belsazar Hacquet wrote that Slavs call these mountains Tatari or Tatri because there used to be Tatar hordes roaming the area.

 Machek in 1931 favored the theory of the Polish linguist Rozwadowski with a syllabic r like in the words chrt (Czech hound), smrt (Czech death).
 In Czech this syllabic is sometimes with vowels i, e or u for example črný – černý, so the Czech reconstruction from Tritri/Tritry would be Trtry.
 In Polish, the term Tatry is firstly mentioned in 1255.
-Syllabic r often has vowels on both sides in Polish, so in case of Tarty we can reconstruct the name to Tartry, where the vowel a originated before the syllabic r which dissimilated.
-This theory is supported by Hungarian forms of term Turtur, Turtul, Tortol from 12th to 14th centuries.
-It is unknown how the Slovak term looked like until the 17th century when the form Tatry is firstly mentioned and was probably taken from Polish and later found its way into Czech and Hungarian.
-The term Tatra also appears as a general term in Slovak for barren or stony land, and also in Little Russia for rocks and little stones in a river.
+Syllabic r often has vowels on both sides in Polish, so in the case of Tarty, we can reconstruct the name to Tartry, where the vowel a originated before the syllabic r, which dissimilated.
+This theory is supported by Hungarian forms Turtur, Turtul, and Tortol from the 12th to 14th centuries.
+It is unclear what form the Slovak term took before the 17th century when the first references to Tatry appear, probably as a loan word from Polish that later found its way into Czech and Hungarian.
+The term Tatra also appears as a general term in Slovak for barren or stony land, and also in Ukraine for small stones in a river.
 Machek stresses that the name has no Slavic origin and mentions Rozwadowski's theory of an Illyrian origin because of a connection with a Herzegovian highland called Tatra, thus taken from local inhabitants.
 The name is also close to the Ukrainian word for gravel, toltry.